Molasses Ginger Cookies with Candied Ginger

 Molasses ginger cookies are one of my favourites.
 I love candied ginger and enjoy it from time to time when I am craving something sweet and there’s nothing else around.
 So adding it to my favourite holiday bake made total sense to me.
 I love the burst every few bites.
 It makes them a whole lot better in my opinion.

-The Ingredients for Molasses Ginger Cookies
+The Ingredients for Ginger Cookies

-Some butter, some flour, a handful of spices and the key ingredient – molasses – and you have the best treat in the world.
+Some butter, some flour, a handful of spices, and the key ingredient – molasses – and you have the best treat in the world.

 Ingredients for Ginger molasses cookies